imjohnzakkam/Competitive-Programming/README.md

 * [codeAgon]()
 * [ACM ICPC](https://icpc.baylor.edu/) This is also top level

->One has to realize there is a difference between hackathon and a coding competion [read more](https://www.quora.com/What-are-the-difference-between-boot-camp-hackathon-and-programming-competition).
+>One has to realize there is a difference between hackathon and a coding competion [read more](https://www.quora.com/What-are-the-difference-between-boot-camp-hackathon-and-programming-competition) and
->A coding contest is all about participation.
+>a coding contest is all about participation.
 No one will get first prize in their first participation.
 All you've to have is patience and never stop trying.